 If a judge is good, they will tell you that he or she will make decisions that impact heavily on your lives, and once you go in to trial or a hearing, you lose control of your lives.
 It is always better to resolve a case through negotiations or mediation.
 Trial should be a last resort.
 The judge does not know you or your issues and must rely on testimony and evidence, which is often only the tip of the iceberg.

 6. When A Case Must go to Trial, the Litigant and Attorneys Should Be Granted Their Day in Court

 Some judges do not want to try cases and will constantly adjourn the case.
 Some cases need to at least have a trial started.
 Some judges will allow litigants to get what they want off of their chests, and in many of these situations once the parties know that they have been heard, either the trial will proceed or a settlement can be achieved, even in the middle of trial.

 Finally, it is critical to remember that attorneys and judges are helping people going through a divorce or other family law matter at the worst times in their lives.
 They are suffering, and often there are no good or easy answers.
-A calm guiding hand and leadership from a judge can do wonders to help people in these situations.
+A calm guiding hand and leadership can do wonders to help people in these situations.

 These are some of my thoughts on this important issue.
 Please share yours with me.